nickls/linkedin-unofficial-api/README.md

 login_result:
 - PASS -- success, you can now call the API.
 - BAD_PASSWORD -- failure, self explanatory.
 - CHALLENGE -- the challenge_url will then be set, call it. solve the recaptcha, party on!

+> Some thoughts on how to solve or avoid the captcha.
+[Issue #1](https://github.com/nickls/linkedin-unofficial-api/issues/1#issuecomment-396908023)

 #### Current User Profile